infotheorychalmers/mac_capacity_bounds/README.md

 Running
 -------
-The options for running each bound can be checked by using help option as
+The options available for each bound can be consulted using the help option:
 ```
 		run --help
 ```
-For example if you have to get Gaussian lower bound for 5 user scenario, coherence interval 20 channel uses, and SNR values from 0 to 10 you run the following
+For example, if you want to compute the Gaussian lower bound for 5 users, coherence interval 20, and SNR values from 0 to 10, run the following
 ```
 		run --K 5 --T 20 --MCX 20000 --startSNR 0 --deltaSNR 1 --endSNR 10
 ```